hectorespert/boinc-addons/boinc/DOCS.md

 The BOINC add-on, running on your Home Assistant, downloads scientific computing jobs and runs them invisibly in the background.

+## Privileged mode

+To allow suspending the BOINC client based on the CPU usage from other processes, this addon requires running in privileged mode.

 ## How to use

 ### Account Manager (Easy)